Skip to main content

 Some of your teaching sessions will be conducted through one or other of these tools so look out for the links to join these sessions in your module websites in StudyNet.

-Joining a Teams or Zoom online session
+Joining a Teams online session

-You may already be familiar with Zoom but please try Microsoft Teams too.
 Many employers use Microsoft Teams so this is a good opportunity to develop your digital skills in this area.
 Find out more and Get started with Microsoft Teams.

-Microsoft Office 365 for everyone
+Microsoft 365 for everyone

 Communicate and collaborate with others – anytime, anywhere.

-You don’t need to buy Microsoft Office 365 software to study at the University of Hertfordshire as you will get free access for the duration of your studies.
+You don’t need to buy Microsoft 365 software to study at the University of Hertfordshire as you will get free access for the duration of your studies.

-Getting started with Office 365
+Getting started with Microsoft 365

 Step 1 – Logging on

-You can access Office 365 at office.herts.ac.uk
+You can access Microsoft 365 at office.herts.ac.uk

 Sign in using your username@herts.ac.uk e.g. ab18aaa@herts.ac.uk